Back

 How to beat insomnia and anxiety?

 The treatment of anxiety-induced insomnia simultaneously requires psychological support with lifestyle changes.
-Some of the most effective procedures in clinical practice is cognitive-bahavioral therapy for insomnia, (CBT-I).
-This therapy helps the person recognize his or her dysfunctional thoughts about sleep, restructure anxious thinking, and adopt healthier behaviors to aid relaxation.
+One of the most effective treatments in clinical practice is cognitive behavioural therapy for insomnia (CBT-I), (CBT-I).
+This therapy helps the person recognise his or her dysfunctional thoughts about sleep, restructure anxious thinking, and adopt healthier behaviours to aid relaxation.
 Using therapy, it is possible to alleviate anxiety somewhat through meditation, mindfulness, or exercise-a combination that can reduce nighttime anxiety and improve sleep.

 Natural Remedies for Insomnia and Anxiety